dariooddenino/maurizio/plan.md

 # Core features for editor
+- [ ] theme should be per app, not per buffer (also manage bg there and avoid passing vx and tty to buffer?)
+- [ ] set terminal back to how it was before, on exit and on crash
+- [ ] style cache handled in a more sane way
+- [ ] cursor position is already stored in vaxis
 - [ ] handle cursor movement
 - [ ] allow content editing
 - [ ] rework rope to not use recursion?